RetroDECK/ES-DE/INSTALL-DEV.md

 Note that the filenames could be slightly different depending on what versions you have installed on your system.

-After copying the libraries to the build directory, set the permissions to writable:
+After copying the libraries to the build directory, set their permissions like this:
 ```
 chmod 755 ./*.dylib
 ```

-There are some secondary internal dependencies between some of these library files, and these are baked into the files as absolut paths.
+There are some secondary internal dependencies between some of these library files, and these are baked into the files as absolute paths.
 As such we need to rewrite these to rpaths (relative paths) which is done using the install_name_tool command.

 A script is available to automate this: `tools/macOS_change_dylib_rpaths.sh`